Afnarel/Secure-PHP-Blog/README.md

 Create a ReCaptcha account and update the `RECAPTCHA_PUBLICKEY` and `RECAPTCHA_PRIVATEKEY` variables with the public and private key provided by the ReCaptcha service.

+By default, the comments you will see are those associated with the Disqus shortname 'waspblog'.
+You can change this by creating an account on Disqus and setting your own shortname in the `DISQUS_SHORTNAME` variable.
+Please note that Disqus comments will not appear when running locally.

 You must then configure the SMTP server that will be used to send emails to the users of the blog.
 The default setup.php file is configured to use a GMail